waterbear-cloud/paco/docs/aim-config.rst

       -
       -
       - An Amazon S3 bucket in the same AWS Region as your function
-      - ILambdaFunctionCode
+      - LambdaFunctionCode
     * - s3_key
       - String
       - .. fa:: times
       -
       -
       - The Amazon S3 key of the deployment package.
-      - ILambdaFunctionCode
+      - LambdaFunctionCode
     * - zipfile
       - StringFileReference
       - .. fa:: times
       -
       - Maximum of 4096 characters.
       - The function as an external file.
-      - ILambdaFunctionCode
+      - LambdaFunctionCode